Barbara Paulson: Career

-In the 1960s, with JPL's reputation cemented in the success of Explorer-1, JPL began to set its sights on the moon and other interplanetary exploration missions.
-Paulson and her colleague Helen Ling worked overtime to calculate trajectories of the Mariner probes that would later be sent to Venus and Mars.
-Paulson and her colleagues determined that only brief timeframes and launch opportunities existed that allowed for the ideal transit from Earth to its target.
-In the late 1960s Paulson was given title of engineer and eventually became a supervisor in the lab.
+In the 1960s, with JPL's reputation cemented by the success of Explorer-1, JPL began to set its sights on the moon and other interplanetary exploration missions.
+Paulson and her colleague Helen Ling worked overtime to calculate the trajectories of the Mariner probes that would later be sent to Venus and Mars.
+Paulson and her colleagues determined that only brief timeframes and launch windows existed that allowed for the ideal Hohman transfer orbit from Earth to its target.
+In the late 1960s, Paulson was given the title of engineer and eventually became a supervisor in the lab.

-In the 1970s Paulson later went on to play a vital role in the Viking program, the first lander to reach the surface of mars.
+In the 1970s, Paulson later went on to play a vital role in the Viking program, becoming the first lander to reach the surface of Mars.
 Paulson successfully calculated the trajectory the Viking probe needed on its 11-month transit between Earth and Mars.
-Paulson's calculations also proved to be essential during the entry, descent, and landing (EDL) phase of the mission in which the lander would detach from the spacecraft, enter the martian atmosphere, and parachute down to the surface.
-In the late 1970s Paulson and her colleagues worked on some of the first interstellar trajectories during the planning of the Voyager missions in which Voyager 1, having launched in September 1977, and as of April 13, 2019 is the most distant from Earth of all human-made objects.
+Paulson's calculations also proved to be essential during the entry, descent, and landing (EDL) phase of the mission, in which the lander would detach from the spacecraft, enter the martian atmosphere, and parachute down to the surface.
+In the late 1970s, Paulson and her colleagues worked on some of the first interstellar trajectories during the planning of the Voyager missions, in which Voyager 1, having launched in September 1977, and as of April 13, 2019, is the most distant from Earth of all human-made objects.

 Paulson retired from JPL in 1993 and remained in Pasadena until 2003 before moving to Iowa.

 Personal life

 Paulson and her husband Harry had daughters Karen (née Paulson) Bishop and Kathleen (née Paulson) Knutson, four grandchildren (Jonathan, Kyle, Harrison, and Corrine), and several nieces and nephews.
 Throughout pregnancy and her eventual return to work at JPL, Barbara's husband at the time was a real estate appraiser and member of the Pasadena Board of Realtors.
-Fortunately, upon Barbara's return to work Harry was able to adjust his schedule, as did many of the other human computers with children, to ensure that their children were taken care of.
+Fortunately, upon Barbara's return to work, Harry was able to adjust his schedule, as did many of the other human computers with children, to ensure that their children were taken care of.

-Barbara Paulson's husband Harry Murray Paulson passed away on July 9, 2003, they were married 44 years.
-In 2003, Paulson sold her home following her husband's death, and moved to Iowa to be closer to her daughters and their families.
+Barbara Paulson's husband, Harry Murray Paulson, died on July 9, 2003.
+They were married for 44 years.
+In 2003, Paulson sold her home following her husband's death and moved to Iowa to be closer to her daughters and their families.

+Barbara Paulson died in Des Moines, Iowa, on February 26, 2023, at the age of 94.